 A sandwich lease is beneficial for the three people involved: the property owner, the tenant and you, the investor.
 However, the situation must be right for a sandwich lease to work to everyone’s advantage.

-•Second, the tenant who will ultimately moves in should be seeking a rent-to-own lease.
-These tenants want homeownership, but don’t have enough for a down payment or are working to improve their credit.
+- Second, the tenant who will ultimately move in should be seeking a rent-to-own lease.
+These tenants want home-ownership, but don’t have enough for a down payment or are working to improve their credit.

 You’ll also be serving as a landlord for the tenant handling rent, repairs and other tenant issues.
 What you save in down payment on your investment you may pay for with time.

 Ben needs to relocate for a new job and is looking to sell his home quickly.
 He has strong finances and is uninterested in renting the property.
 He simply wants the home off his hands!